 Cadmium can accumulate in humans and livestock, mainly through food consumption.
 Excessive long-term daily intake of cadmium can lead to health problems in humans and animals.
 New Zealand, via Food Standards Australia New Zealand, has set maximum levels (MLs) for cadmium in food products.
-Where an ML for cadmium is exceeded, those food products may not legally be sold and the Ministry for Primary Industries will take action to alert the supplier.
+When an ML for cadmium is exceeded in food products, they may not legally be sold and the Ministry for Primary Industries will take action to alert the supplier.
 Non-compliance with MLs in exported food products could result in rejected shipments and may negatively affect the international reputation of New Zealand food products.